ShaunJPartridge/Data-Analytics-Portfolio/R/README.md

 # R Projects
-This folder consists of all the projects I've done in R.
+This folder consists of all of the projects I've done in R so far.

 | Project | Description |
 |------------ | ------------|